- Community Development (DCD)

 To present their theory, Dr. James Q. Wilson and George Kelling use the example of a building with a broken window that remains unrepaired.
 This image of disorder then encourages further incivility, telling residents and other passersby that it doesn't matter and that no one cares.
 This encourages further uncivilized activity which eventually balloons the neighborhood into a slum-like, crime-filled area.
 In run-down neighborhoods, other examples of social disorder include damaged or boarded-up homes and buildings, graffiti and vandalism, loitering or solicitation, and disorderly conduct by people in the area.

 The broken windows theory proposes that crime is not necessarily caused by broken-down neighborhoods, but that they become magnets for crime and delinquent behavior because of their disorganization.
 Residents may become laxer in their civility and criminals and other delinquents may then be drawn to these areas of lawlessness.

 Washington State recently passed House Bill 2057, which addresses homes that are abandoned and in mid-foreclosure.
 This bill allows mortgage service providers to request inspections of abandoned properties to determine if they are abandoned and create a public nuisance, which can help the abatement process move forward more quickly.

 Milestones & Accomplishments

 In July 2018, the code revision for Title 20: Code Compliance was completed, adding in a new process for Code Enforcement matters to be taken before the County's Hearing Examiner.
-By the end of August 2019, eight hearing dates were completed with a total of 28 hearings on 22 different cases.
+By the end of December 2022, a total of 29 cases were presented to the Hearing Examiner.